laravel/docs/horizon.md

     php artisan migrate

+<a name="upgrading"></a>
-#### Updating Horizon
+#### Upgrading Horizon

+When upgrading to a new major version of Horizon, it's important that you carefully review [the upgrade guide](https://github.com/laravel/horizon/blob/master/UPGRADE.md).

-When updating Horizon, you should re-publish Horizon's assets:
+When updating to any Horizon version, you should re-publish Horizon's assets:

     php artisan horizon:assets